The Wizard of Oz: Casting

 Gale Sondergaard was originally cast as the Wicked Witch of the West, but withdrew from the role when the witch's persona shifted from sly and glamorous (thought to emulate the Evil Queen in Disney's Snow White and the Seven Dwarfs) to the familiar "ugly hag".
 She was replaced on October 10, 1938, just two days before filming started, by MGM contract player Margaret Hamilton.
 Sondergaard said in an interview for a bonus feature on the DVD that she had no regrets about turning down the part.
-Sondergaard would go on to play a glamorous feline villainess in Fox's version of Maurice Maeterlinck's The Blue Bird in 1940.
+Sondergaard would go on to play a glamorous feline villainess in 20th Century Fox's version of Maurice Maeterlinck's The Blue Bird (1940).
 Hamilton played a role remarkably similar to the Wicked Witch in the Judy Garland film Babes in Arms (1939).

 According to Aljean Harmetz, the "gone-to-seed" coat worn by Morgan as the Wizard was selected from a rack of coats purchased from a second-hand shop.
 According to legend, Morgan later discovered a label in the coat indicating it had once belonged to Baum, Baum's widow confirmed this, and the coat was eventually presented to her.
 However, Baum biographer Michael Patrick Hearn says the Baum family denies ever seeing the coat or knowing of the story; Hamilton considered it a rumor concocted by the studio.